bbottema/simple-java-mail/01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN/README.md

 The implementation is complete on `codex/10.0.0`.
 Each step file records the tests and release gates that proved its part of the contract.

-Plan 02 subsequently raises only `cli-module` and its metadata-generation path to Java 17.
-The Java 8 CLI evidence below remains the historical completion evidence for this plan; it is not the current CLI release gate.
-All non-CLI library modules retain the Java 8 contract proved here.
+Plan 02 subsequently raised only `cli-module` and its metadata-generation path to Java 17.
+Issue [#707](https://github.com/bbottema/simple-java-mail/issues/707) later raised the 10.0.0 library baseline to Java 11.
+The Java 8 evidence below remains the historical completion evidence for this plan; it is not the current release gate.

 ## Why this is a large refactor